Guide to Workflow Builder

 Workflow Builder tutorials and resources

 To help you create a workflow, we've broken down the process in a series of tutorials.
 The Workflow Builder tutorials guide you through initial setup, adding and customizing steps, publishing, and more.
 We recommend viewing them in order.

 Before you publish a workflow, it will only be visible to you and any collaborators you’ve added.
 Once you publish a workflow, Workspace Owners and Admins can view it and add themselves as collaborators.
 When an owner or admin becomes a collaborator on a workflow, they can edit it, unpublish it, or remove it from Slack entirely.
 All other collaborators will be notified by Slackbot when a collaborator is added or removed.

 Note: If your workflow is in a private channel an owner or admin isn't a member of, they will not be able to see the name of the private channel.

 Enterprise Key Management (EKM) customers using Workflow Builder can expect the following data to be encrypted with their keys:

 A workflow's steps, messages, forms, variables, and the channel it's added to

 All messages and form data sent or collected during a workflow

 If EKM is enabled for your organization, any workflows created before May 14, 2020 will not be encrypted.
 Workflows created on or after this date, and all data sent or collected by any workflow, will be EKM compliant.
-If you'd like to unpublish or delete workflows created before May 14, 2020, follow the instructions in Manage workflows you collaborate on.

 Note: Workflow names are not encrypted with EKM.